 She has also written books about sport (Australian football) and about the Australian labor movement, and had one of her screenplays produced as an ABC TV Movie of the Week in 1992 while living in LA.
 Her best known urban writings are Cities for Sale (1975); Public Participation in Planning (1975); The Land Racket (1979); Urban Political Economy: the Australian Case (1983), with Mike Berry; Making the Invisible Visible: A Multicultural History of Planning (1998); Towards Cosmopolis: Planning for Multicultural Cities (1998); and Cosmopolis 2: Mongrel Cities of the 21st Century (2003).
 She now collaborates with Giovanni Attili (University of Rome) on documentaries (Where Strangers Become Neighbours, 2007; and Finding Our Way, 2010) and books: Where Strangers Become Neighbours: the integration of immigrants in Vancouver, Canada (2009), and an edited collection Multimedia in Urban Policy and Planning: Beyond the Flatlands (2010).

 Working with two First Nations communities in north central BC since 2007 has brought about a change of direction in Leonie's work.
 She is now focusing on the work of healing, reconciliation and the possibility of partnerships between Native and non-Native Canadians, and community development and cross-cultural dialogue in historically divided communities.
 Since 2010, Leonie has been working on a new curriculum, Indigenous Community Planning (ICP), within SCARP's Masters degree.
-This curriculum has been designed and is now being delivered in partnership with the Musqueam First Nation, on whose traditional, ancestral and unceded territory UBC is located.
+This curriculum has been designed and is now being delivered in partnership with the Musqueam Indian Band, on whose traditional, ancestral and unceded territory UBC is located.
 The program began in 2012 and admits six students each year.
 As of 2016, there were twenty two graduates of the ICP program, almost half of whom are Indigenous.
 In 2016 we received support from the federal Department of INdigenous and Northern Affairs Canada to expand the program.
 The ICP program consists of four core courses, plus an internship with a First Nation or Indigenous organization, and a Practicum in a First Nations community in BC.
 For more details see www.icp.scarp.ubc.ca.